Foreword

 Cool Wirral continue to meet on a quarterly basis.
 The Wirral Zero Carbon Buildings and Infrastructure Task Force is a task group to advise the Cool Wirral Partnership on the decarbonisation of the built environment in line with local net zero ambitions set out in the Cool 2 strategy.

 A new Adaptation Task Force was suggested in 2021, terms of reference have been drafted and appropriate stakeholders are being sought.
-The Adaptation Task Force will convene for it’s first meeting in 2022.
+The Adaptation Task Force will convene for its first meeting in 2022.

-Wirral Environmental network have been hosting ‘Cool communities’ sessions funded by the Councils as part of their commitment to Cool Wirral.
+Wirral Environmental network have been hosting ‘Cool communities’ sessions funded by the councils as part of their commitment to Cool Wirral.
 Other Cool community partners such as Building Bridges and Planet Heswall created their own climate action plans.

 The Climate Emergency team also worked with Zero Carbon Liverpool on a bid to the Liverpool City Region Community Environment Fund (CEF).